PhotoboothProject/PhotoboothProject.github.io/FAQ.md

 ---

+### How to update or add translations?

+#### On v2.3.0 and newer:

+Photobooth joined Crowdin as localization manager, [join here](https://crowdin.com/project/photobooth) to translate Photobooth.

+Crowdin gives a nice webinterface to make translating easy as possible.
+If there's different translations for a string, translator can use the vote function on suggested translations.

+With Crowdin and your help translating we're able to get high-quality translations for all supported languages.
+Also it's easy to support a wider range of languages!

+Your language is missing?
+Don't worry, create a [localization request here](https://github.com/PhotoboothProject/photobooth/issues/new/choose) and we'll add it to the project.

+#### On v2.2.0 and older:

+Edit the language file inside `resources/lang/` with your favorite text editor.

+Once you're done upload your changes and create a [pull request](https://github.com/PhotoboothProject/photobooth/pulls).

+---

+### How can I test my current photo settings?

+Open [http://localhost/test/photo.php](http://localhost/test/photo.php) in your Webbrowser and a you can find a photo that is created with your current settings.

+---

 ### How can I test my current collage settings?

-Open `http://localhost/test/collage.php` in your Webbrowser and a you can find a collage that is created with your current settings.
+Open [http://localhost/test/collage.php](http://localhost/test/collage.php) in your Webbrowser and a you can find a collage that is created with your current settings.

 ---